NeoMashego/CDV01_Career_Goals_Reflection_CS20240210_WFO2024_GroupA_NeoMashego_CDV01/README.md

     - Baking cakes

 2. **Interests and Values**:

-    - Describe your key interests related to your career.
+    Areas of interest:
+    - Making and creating gaming interfaces
+    - Learning new coding languages
+    - The large areas of growth in the IT industry

+    I value:
-    - What values are important to you in a work environment?
+    - Communication, Transprancy and Trust in a work environment

 ### Part 2: Career Exploration Insights